 “You can’t improve what you can’t measure.”

 As a quality improvement organization, we incorporate measurement in all our work.
-We have led dozens of learning collaboratives focused on various aspects of children’s health, and this has offered us many opportunities to work with frontline improvement teams to test and refine measurement strategies.
-We use existing measures where we can, but more often than not, we have developed new measurement sets as we seek to push the boundaries on performance and not settle for minimum standards.
+We have led dozens of learning collaboratives focused on various aspects of children’s health, allowing us to work with frontline improvement teams to test and refine measurement strategies.
+We use existing measures where we can, but often develop new measurement sets to maximize our performance.

-Body Mass Index (BMI): NICHQ developed a childhood obesity performance measure for pediatric practices, which is the proportion of children ages 2-18 whose weight is classified as obese based on their body mass index (BMI) percentile and gender.
+Body Mass Index (BMI): We developed a childhood obesity performance measure for pediatric practices, which is the proportion of children ages 2-18 whose weight is classified as obese based on their BMI percentile and gender.
 This measure has been endorsed by the National Quality Forum.

 Title V Index: As part of the Spread of Quality Improvement for Children and Youth with Special Healthcare Needs, we developed the Title V Index to provide a framework for Title V programs to reflect on their own capacity to make and sustain system change.
 The index is modeled after the Medical Home Index and consists of six care domains: overall leadership, partnerships across public and private sectors (including families), quality improvement, use of available resources, coordination of service delivery, and data infrastructure.